-Keira Anderson, a service designer with Snook has been working with Includem on our transitional support service.
+Keira Anderson, cost a service designer with Snook has been working with Includem on our transitional support service.
 Here she writes about a recent event coordinated by theInstitute for Research and Innovation in Social Services – “Relationships Matter”.

 Last Thursday Includem (and Snook) took part in IRISS’s Relationships Matter Jam – a one day hack event which brought together 5 organisations from across Scotland to explore ways in which young people can continue to be supported as they move away from child services and care services.